DevExpress-Examples/asp-net-web-forms-grid-lookup-filter-data-based-on-another-editor-selection/Readme.md

 </dx:ASPxGridLookup>
 ```

 Handle the secondary editor's [CustomCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomCallback) event.
-In the handler, define a filter expression to bind the secondary editor to a data source based on selected values of the primary editor.
+In the handler, define a filter expression to bind the secondary editor to a data source based on the selected values in the primary editor.

 ```cs
 public void gridView_CustomCallback(object sender, ASPxGridViewCustomCallbackEventArgs e) {